Let the fish swim

 I have never been an admirer of our country’s education system; for it judges you by your ability to cram for the semester exams.
 Real knowledge or values be damned.
 Percentage, competitive exams are all that matters.
 After all, we are constantly producing robots whose ultimate aim is to get a job with handsome pay.
 The more the pay, the successful the person is.
 So everyone, almost everyone, works with the same goal.
 It thus is no surprise to see engineers, even IIT guys, pursuing their masters in business administration.
 Anyone who doesn’t hold such dreams is hardly viewed with respect.
 Any deviation from the norm is seldom encouraged.

 Given our society, do you think one stands a chance if one fails in exams?
-Chances are that the child would be labeled dud; or sent to a psychologist
+Chances are that the child would be labelled dud; or sent to a psychologist

 I recently came across one such child who was being counseled as she had failed to score the passing marks in Maths and Science.
 The child was unable to figure out how she should study to clear her exams?
 A few metres away from her, a bunch of people including me were busy exercising.
 All of us were passive listeners to the conversation between the child and her counselor.
 While we were involved with our exercises, she was busy discussing her problems, until we switched to Dwichakrikasan asana (exercise involving cycling with both legs while lying down).
 That’s when she looked at us and remarked, ‘Mermaid cycling.’
 For a moment, I was stunned.
 This innocent comment by the child, whose name I don’t know, spoke volumes about her ability.